-FILE 8 Save on event saves the current trace data to a folder named with the current date and time (yyyymmddhhmmss).
-SAVE ON EVEN г 🗲 LIMIT CROSSED: When enabled, measurement trace data is automatically saved when LIMIT CROSSED) the trace crosses a limit line that has been specified in the LIMIT menu.
+FILE  😒 Save on event saves the current trace data to a folder named with the current date and time (yyyymmddhhmmss).
+SAVE ON EVENT 🗲 LIMIT CROSSED: When enabled, measurement trace data is automatically saved when LIMIT CROSSED OFF + the trace crosses a limit line that has been specified in the LIMIT menu.
 If SINGLE is selected, the first event will be saved and the event will be set to off.
-If CONTINUOUS is selected, each event will continue to be saved until the user turns it off or the memory is SWEEP END full.
-OFF • SWEEP END: When enabled, measurement trace data is automatically saved after the INTERVAL •• current sweep is completed.
+If CONTINUOUS is selected, each event will continue to be saved until the user turns it off or the memory is full.
+SWEEP END OFF - SWEEP END: When enabled, measurement trace data is automatically saved after the INTERVAL current sweep is completed.
 If SINGLE is selected, the first sweep will be saved and the event will be turned off.
 If CONTINUOUS is selected, each sweep will continue to be saved until the user turns it off or the memory is full.
-4 min INTERVAL: A save will occur periodically.
+4min INTERVAL: A save will occur periodically.
 Set the desired period by entering the time.
-CLEAR ALL EVENTS: Press this button to turn off all save events at once.
-CLEAR ALL EVE NTS Figure 2-61.
-SA VE ON EVENT Menu
+CLEAR ALL EVENTS CLEAR ALL EVENTS: Press this button to turn off all save events at once.

-Figure 2-61.
+Figure 2-64.
 SAVE ON EVENT Menu